centralis22/devdocs/content/en/docs/aboutdocs/key-modifications.md

 ## Functional Modifcations

-- `./partials/header/header.html` has been hard-coded to direct to the project subdomain `/devdocs` to support Github project pages.
+- In `./partials/header/header.html`, hard-coded `hrefs` to direct to the project subdomain `/devdocs` to support Github project pages.
 On local testing, clicking `Centralis` and `Get Started` will lead to `404`.

-- `./layouts/index.html` has been modified to suit the project.
+- In `./layouts/index.html`, modified layout and `hrefs`.

+- In `./markdownlint-cli2.jsonc`, set `MD009/no-trailing-spaces = false`
+to allow for looser markdown formatting.